ishaan-awasthi/COOK/README.md

 ```
 Not really cooking-themed that time, but hopefully you get the idea. (_Psst... check out the included `sample.txt` code for an example of COOK's intended style!_)

-Also note that while (almost) any syntax works, for the purposes of this documentation I'll only be including simplified/contexual versions to ensure that the required parameters for each aspect of the functionality are clear.
+Also note that while (almost) any syntax works, for the rest of this documentation I'll only be including simplified/contexual versions to ensure that the required parameters for each aspect of the functionality are clear.